pyriotous/pyriotous.github.io/_shirts/test00/08_EndOfTheWorld.md

 *Some say the world will end in fire,*
 *Some say in ice.*
-*And from what we know of Donald Trump,*
+*And as we know with Donald Trump,*
 *A simple tweet may suffice.*